ajaz-rehman/ajaz-rehman/README.md

 - 🐦 I'm seeking a back-end or full-stack role, ideally writing JavaScript or Python.
 - 🎤 I'd love to work at a startup on a tight-knit team where I can quickly make an impact.

+## About Me

+I'm a passionate Full-Stack Developer with over 5 years of experience, specializing in JavaScript, TypeScript, and Python.
+My journey in tech has been driven by a love for building innovative SaaS products and tackling greenfield projects.
+With a background in both front-end and back-end development, I've successfully founded and developed multiple web applications, each solving unique challenges in the digital space.

+My expertise spans across modern web technologies, cloud services (particularly AWS), and database management.
+I thrive in fast-paced, collaborative environments where I can leverage my technical skills and entrepreneurial spirit to make meaningful contributions.

+When I'm not coding, you'll find me exploring virtual worlds in video games, creating 3D models, hiking through nature, or planning my next travel adventure.
+I'm always eager to learn and grow, both in my professional skills and personal interests.

+Currently, I'm seeking opportunities to bring my full-stack expertise to a dynamic startup environment, where I can continue to innovate and make a significant impact.

 ## Skills

 #### Languages